 - Isabella, Camagüey: Probably the cheapest CUC restaurant you’ll find in Cuba, the pastas, pizzas and appetizers ($2.50+) here are tasty and you can get a bottle of nice red wine for just $10!

 - La Cava Wine Cellar, Camagüey: Order up a cheese platter and a variety of appetizers and sit and enjoy an up-scale, elegant vibe in this oak scented wine cellar for less than you’d spend at a budget restaurant in Havana.
 A bottle of delicious Santa Maria Merlot is just $10.

-Off The Beaten Path In Cuba:
+Off The Beaten Path In Cuba

-For those who travel Cuba independently, you’ll quickly find that the country has a pretty well-trodden tourist trail.
+For those who are backpacking Cuba independently, you’ll quickly find that the country has a pretty well-trodden tourist trail.
 This is for good reason though.
 The main sights that we’ve listed above aren’t exactly “off-the-beaten path”, but there’s a reason they’re so popular.
 If you want to get away from the crowds in Cuba, your best bet is to head to the tourist hot spots, but get creative.
-One side step from the major tour bus route will quickly expose a little piece of authentic Cuba just for you.
+One side step from the major bus route will quickly expose a little piece of authentic Cuba just for you.

 If you want to get off the beaten path, we recommend renting a car or a motorcycle for at least part of your trip.
 This will allow you to reach places that others simply don’t go.
 The further east you head in the country, the quieter it will be.

 Also, consider planning a multi-day trek, either independently or with a guide, into the valleys near Trinidad or Viñales.
 These beautifully lush lowland plains go on for hundreds of kilometers in each direction, and you’ll never be too far from a farmer or family home if you need help.